Mawldor/WoR-content/VR-Laseer.md

 - A cyrene in a tank set helps set up the map quicker
-- A Maul right side can cover it, if you have better options it makes it easier
+- A Maul right side can cover it, if you have better options it makes it easier.
+(Maul facing up)
 - It's critical that the last unit placed be your tank, and that said tank is placed before the boss starts moving
 - As soon as the bsos is down, recall the tank